introgreek/introgreek.github.io/docs/03-textbook/exam-3/4-pres.md

 1. find the stem (and add an augment if needed),
 2. attach the appropriate personal ending,
 3. **replace the clashing vowels with their resulting contraction**,
-4. and apply a recessive accent.
+4. [and apply a recessive accent.]

-The accentuation step will also have some specific rules, but first, let's take the verb ποιέω as an example and see how the contractions work when we conjugate it in the present tense (and deal with the accentuation when we get there).
+Let's take the verb ποιέω as an example and see how the contractions work when we conjugate it in the present tense.

 ### Present Tense